PiFi Radio is a MPD web client focused on playing radio streamings. As I recently open sourced it, I’ll try to explain what made me write it.

 - A straight-forward user interface that wouldn’t confuse them.
 Few taps to the desired actions and little room to mistakes.

-- It should, at least, present a list of stations from which to pick, and allow to control the volume and stop the current playback.
+- The interface should, at least, present a list of stations from which to pick, and allow to control the volume and stop the current playback.

 - The administrator should have the ability to set a list of streams and make it available to all users.